Skip to main content

 What is the pricing model?

-What does the free period include?
+What does the dashboard license include?

 How does the license key work technically?